 The system documentation CD contains the source code of the Master GAP file (or sometimes called the Second-ring file).
 The programmer should have a good working knowledge of GAP programming and the use of the GAP editor tool, including a clear understanding of what the meaning of terms template and coder versions.
-In most cases the GTC190 GAP file will be used as a reference in finding the software 'handles' (both input & output) of the control signals and also the tunable fields that have been programmed as being available to the Multiprog programming environment.
-Input fields that are available for MP control are identified with a boxed mp designation.
-The programmer can pass any GAP block output field to Multiprog for use in programming.
+In most cases the GTC190A GAP file will be used as a reference in finding the software 'handles' (both input & output) of the control signals and also the tunable fields that have been programmed as being available to the Ladder Logic programming environment.
+The programmer can pass any GAP block output field to Ladder Logic for use in programming.